 National Careers Week focuses on career guidance activity and highlights the various career pathways and options available to people.
 This is vital to ensuring that many industries continue to work towards greater inclusivity and enable career changers to find the right opportunities for them.

-During the pandemic, an increasingly vast number of online resources has become available for people looking for a new career.
+During the pandemic, an increasingly vast number of online resources have become available for people looking for a new career.
 Assessing your skills can give you insight into your future career options.
 Additionally, it can foster several skills, such as reflection, critical thinking and self-awareness.
 You can carry out a skills assessment on the National Careers Service website to find out what interests and motivates you, identify your skills, and learn what you can do with the skills you have.

 Whether you are looking for your first job or seeking a career change, apprenticeships are a fantastic starting point.
 While working towards a recognised qualification and learning a wide range of new skills, your employer will provide you with the support you need to thrive in your new role.
 You can explore apprenticeship opportunities on Employing an Apprenticeship’s jobs board.
 Alternatively, for those attending university, there are a wealth of online career events that can guide you through your journey and explore different career paths.